“Anime RPG Trash” or Clair Obscur and Genre Trouble

 21. Catherine Lewis, “Former Square Enix exec says that’s nothing new as major investor calsl out the Final Fantasy and Dragon Quest creator for high development costs and lackluster sales.”
 Games Radar.
 December 9, 2025. https://www.gamesradar.com/games/final-fantasy/former-square-enix-exec-says-thats-nothing-new-as-major-investor-calls-out-the-final-fantasy-and-dragon-quest-creator-for-high-development-costs-and-lackluster-sales/ ↩︎

 22. Michel Foucault, The Archaeology of Knowledge and the Discourse on Language, trans.
 A.M.
-Sheridan Smith, New York: Pantheon Books, 116. ↩︎
+Sheridan Smith, New York: Pantheon Books, 116.
+Original citation from Douglas Schules, “Creating Community in Persona 3: Japanese Role-Playing Games as Networked Practice.”
+In Japanese Role-Playing Games.
+United States: Bloomsbury Publishing USA, 2024, pp. 253 – 266. ↩︎